sowrensen/utilitrack/README.md

 > [!CAUTION]
 > If you update the entry later, your changes will not be reflected in the Google Sheet.
 Also deleting the
 > entry from the app won't remove it from the sheet.
+However, you can append the entry anytime later from Edit if you
+> haven't during creation.

 ![New Entry](https://github.com/user-attachments/assets/c2120ac1-53c1-4909-941d-a6c2bda405ac)